diegozanon/zanon.io/raw/2016-11-05-serverless-notifications-on-aws.md

 ### AWS IoT

-To build our notification system, we need to use a Node module [aws-iot-device-sdk](https://github.com/aws/aws-iot-device-sdk-js) and make a bundle to use in the browser.
+To build our notification system, we need to use a Node module [AWS IoT SDK](https://github.com/aws/aws-iot-device-sdk-js) and make a bundle to use in the browser.

 In this project, I've created another folder named as **iot** to develop the IoT client.
 It has a **package.json**, so run `npm install` to install the **aws-iot-device-sdk** dependency.

 The IoT object has the functions `connect` and `send`.
-It also has dependencies to other functions like `onConnect` and `onMessage`.
+It also offers handlers to other functions like `onConnect` and `onMessage`.

 ``` javascript
 const awsIot = require('aws-iot-device-sdk');